marverenic/Colors/README.md

 ### User Theme Preferences
 Colors doesn't provide a built-in way to offer the user a theme choice.
 Developers can build any interface to present to the user and add any number of constraints to which themes can be built.

 Colors also does not save the last chosen theme automatically.
-If you're using `SharedPreferences`, however, you can esaily save the theme:
+If you're using `SharedPreferences`, however, you can easily save the theme:

 ```java
 SharedPreferences prefs = ...